Who We Are

 Ohio’s Animal Welfare Challenge

 Ohio has much progress to make to be able to claim the status of a humane state that enhances the quality of life for all.
 And we stand ready to win that challenge.
-Our advocacy efforts allow us to focus where the highest needs meet our best ability to make progress.
+OAA’s advocacy efforts allow us to focus where the highest needs meet our best ability to make progress.

 The OAA Team